Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Yes.
 FIE business income is generally subject to income tax and social tax.
 EMTA states that the 2026 income tax rate is 22%, and social tax is generally 33%.
 FIEs file business income on form E with the annual individual return.

 Sometimes.
 EMTA says VAT registration is generally mandatory when taxable supply with an Estonian place of supply exceeds EUR 40,000 from the beginning of the calendar year.
-Cross-border services can have place-of-supply and reverse-charge rules, so get advice before assuming VAT does not apply.
+Domestic, EU, and non-EU clients can be treated differently: EU B2B services may use reverse charge, EU B2C or digital services may create destination-country VAT questions, and non-EU services need a service-specific place-of-supply check.
+Get advice before assuming VAT does not apply.

 Generally yes, if the work is lawful, properly documented, and reported for tax, VAT, social-tax, accounting, and immigration purposes.
 Estonia-based freelancers can use Flexhire, Fiverr, and Upwork, but platform income still needs records and correct treatment.
 Flexhire is the best structured choice for long-term international freelancing because it gives stronger contracts, payment records, and a clearer professional workflow.